jldeen/codefresh/README.md

-Deploy Codefresh to Microsoft Azure
+Use Codefresh to Build and Deploy Containers to Microsoft Azure
 =========

 Codefresh Docker CI/CD service is able to deply the voting application to specified remote swarm cluster on Microsoft Azure.
 To learn more, please use the following links.